 - What is my desired monthly income during retirement?

-2. Risk appetite
+2. Risk appetite for investments

 Are you a ‘conservative’ investor who cannot afford to lose the initial capital you put up?
 Can you sacrifice the certainty of having your principal protected in order to gain higher potential earnings?